Mathilde

 Mossiba : Conseil de femmes

-In Casablanca, three sisters are playing cards in a living room.
-Three sisters who have sworn never to reveal the truth.
-In a family where lies have been piled on top of each other in earthy layers that have finally crumbled away.
-Because these are women's issues and we had to act quickly and discreetly.
+In Casablanca, three sisters play cards in a living room.
+Three sisters who took an oath never to reveal the truth.
+In a family where lies were layered into earthy layers that ended up crumbling.
+Because these are women's problems and we had to act quickly and discreetly.
 These three sisters are my aunts.
-And I, Mossiba, the catastrophe, have come to destroy everything.
+And I, Mossiba, the catastrophe, have come to shatter everything.